shawntabrizi/awesome-polkadot/bizdevbible.md

 The Polkadot Cloud will not be the best place for:
 - New businesses and trying to grow a new customer base.
-- New developers as the minimum bar for entry is quite high relatively speaking.
+- New developers, as the minimum bar for entry is, relatively speaking, quite high.
 - End-users, as the Polkadot Cloud does not offer many services which appeal to this audience.

-These kinds of users should to the Polkadot Hub.
+These kinds of users will instead be directed to the Polkadot Hub.

 ### Polkadot Hub